real estate dispute arbitration in Petaluma, California 94953

 Though Sarah requested additional repairs, John, citing escalating costs, refused to go beyond a minor patch-up.
 By the closing deadline, Sarah refused to complete the purchase, demanding either a $25,000 price reduction or full roof replacement.
 John responded by filing for arbitration under the terms of their contract, seeking $10,000 in damages for breach of contract, arguing Sarah’s refusal was unjustified and had caused him financial harm.

-The arbitration hearing was scheduled for July 15, 2023, overseen by arbitrator Linda Kaplan, a retired judge with extensive experience in California real estate disputes.
+The arbitration hearing was scheduled for July 15, 2023, overseen by arbitrator the claimant, a retired judge with extensive experience in California real estate disputes.
 Over three days, both parties presented detailed evidence.
 Sarah’s attorney highlighted the hidden damage documented by a licensed roofing expert, emphasizing that the seller’s failure violated the contract’s explicit repair clause.
 John’s team countered by showing the initial inspection report, which noted only minor wear, and argued that Sarah had assumed some risk by waiving certain contingencies.

 Testimonies revealed the tough realities of Petaluma’s competitive housing market, where buyers often waive contingencies to secure homes, and sellers feel pressured to limit repair costs amid rising material prices.